SNHU-CS/CS-330/module03/mod3_tutorials.md

 #### Exercise

-Try changing the parameters that create the scale, rotation and translation matrices (in `URender`).
-First try changing each one of them independently (e.g. first the scale matrix, then the rotation...), and then try to combine them.
+Try changing the parameters that create the scale, rotation, and translation matrices (in `URender`).
+First try changing each one of them independently (e.g. first the scale matrix, then the rotation, etc.) and then try to combine them.

 ## Section 3-3: Combining the Model, View, and Projection Matrices

-The code for this section ([tut_03_03.cpp](./tut_03_03.cpp)) demonstrates how to
+The code for this section ([tut_03_03.cpp](./tut_03_03.cpp)) demonstrates how to:

-* create a model matrix
+* Create a model matrix
-* create a view matrix
+* Create a view matrix
-* create a projection matrix using GLM's `perspective` function
+* Create a projection matrix using GLM's `perspective` function
-* combine the model, view and perspective projection matrices
+* Combine the model, view, and perspective projection matrices

 The following image shows the final result: